dveenkamp/atomic-actions/README.md

 # redux-atoms
-Treat multiple Redux updates as one
+Treat multiple Redux updates as one change